 Gas grills: Entry level gas grills can be as low as $100, expect to pay $500-$1,500 for a durable grill with with decent features.
 Commercial grade outdoor grills can cost in the thousands.

-: You can get a tailgate style grill for as low as $20.
+Charcoal Grills: You can get a tailgate style grill for as low as $20.
 Standard models will run around $75-$150 and up to $500 for deluxe models.

 Kamado Grills: Standard size Kamado grills range in price from $850-$1,000.
 If you add a grill table plan to spend $250-$750 more.

-If you prefer added flavor you should consider a model with a smoker box.
+Gas grills: If you prefer added flavor you should consider a model with a smoker box.
 Consider how much working space you need on the grill itself and if you will regularly need side burners to keep food warm.
 Determine how much you plan to cook and the maximum amount of food you will grill at any one time.
 This help you determine the cooking area needed.

-.
-If you're an infrequent griller look for a basic model with enough capacity for your needs.
+Charcoal Grills: The model and features you need depends on how much you grill on your BBQ.
+If you’re an infrequent griller look for a basic model with enough capacity for your needs.
 If you grill often an ash can catcher will be invaluable.
 The more expensive models allow you to adjust the cooking grate for flexible cooking and some offer fireboxes for indirect cooking and a propane gas feature for starting.

-All Kamado grills are not the same.
+Kamado Grills: All Kamado grills are not the same.
 Some use inferior ceramics and cheap hardware.
 Choose a manufacturer with a full line of accessories for the types of cooking you plan to do.
 Heat deflectors are a good choice for indirect cooking whether your grilling, baking or smoking.
-If you're looking for working space and/or storage space, consider a grill table.
+If you’re looking for working space and/or storage space, consider a grill table.